“It is essential that, by the end of their primary education, all pupils are able to read fluently, and with confidence, in any subject...” (DfE 2013)

 - hold annual Scholastic Book Fairs that are incredibly popular with our pupils.

-- run competitions throughout the school year involving reading and our Bolsover Reading Crew.
+- run competitions throughout the school year involving reading and set by our Bolsover (BBR) Reading Crew.

 - engage in Chesterfield Football Club's Reading Stars initiatives where some members of the Spirite Trust carry out 1:1 reading with pupils and run a group with selected children where they read football related texts and complete comprehension activities.